Why not use reCaptcha?

 When it comes to combating spam in Contact Form 7, the go-to solution for many is Google’s reCaptcha.
 With its affordability, ease of setup, and non-intrusive nature, reCaptcha v3 seems like a reliable choice.
 However, there have been instances where reCaptcha has caused unexpected issues for users attempting to submit forms.
 I recently encountered a situation where mobile users were inexplicably blocked by reCaptcha, leaving them frustrated without any clear explanation.
 Moreover, for those concerned about website speed optimisation, reCaptcha requires multiple additional scripts to be loaded on every page where it is used.
 As someone who values maintaining a streamlined website, I set out to find an alternative solution that would effectively address the spam problem while avoiding these downsides.

-What are CloudFlare’s WAF rules?
+What are Cloudflare’s WAF rules?

 One powerful alternative solution to combat spam traffic in Contact Form 7 is utilising Cloudflare’s Web Application Firewall (WAF) rules.
 Cloudflare, a widely trusted content delivery network and security provider, offers a comprehensive set of WAF rules that can effectively filter out spam and malicious traffic before it even reaches your website.
 These rules act as a shield, analysing incoming requests and applying predefined filters to identify and block suspicious or unwanted traffic.
 By leveraging Cloudflare’s WAF rules, you can significantly reduce the burden on your server and improve the overall performance and security of your website.
 With the ability to customise the rules based on your specific needs, you gain fine-grained control over what traffic is allowed and what is blocked, providing a tailored and efficient defence against spam submissions.